rakivo/rawgrep/README.md

 ## Acknowledgments

-Inspired by [ripgrep](https://github.com/BurntSushi/ripgrep) and the need for high-quality software in the big 25.
+Inspired by [ripgrep](https://github.com/BurntSushi/ripgrep) and [nowgrep](https://github.com/asbott/nowgrep), and the need for high-quality software in the big 25.